What is the foreclosure process?

 Step 5: Eviction

-What to do if you’re facing foreclosure
+What to do if you’re facing foreclosure?

-If you anticipate that you may miss a mortgage payment — or if you’ve already missed one — don’t just hope that your lender won’t notice or that you’ll be in a better financial situation next month.
+If you anticipate that you might miss a mortgage payment — or if you’ve already missed one — don’t just hope that your lender won’t notice or that you’ll be in a better financial situation next month.

 “The best thing a customer can do when they think they may have challenges making their mortgage payments — even before they actually miss a payment — is to contact their servicer,” says Tom Goyda, senior vice president of Consumer Lending Communications at Wells Fargo.
+The bank is continuing to work with borrowers to provide additional forbearance extensions when possible.